Who Are We?

 On the afternoon of October 23rd for most of

-the United States, there will be a partial solar eclipse.
+the United States, there was a partial solar eclipse.
 For the U.S., the Sun

 will be covered up to 80 % by the Moon.
 Depending on your location, the